openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/user.rst

    as indicated below.

    a.
 Change the Nagios web interface password (recommended).
    #.
-Check the boxes corresponding to the type of notification you would.
+Check the boxes corresponding to the type of notification you would
       like to be alerted for by email (*CRITICAL*, *WARNING*, *UNKNOWN*, *RECOVERY*).
    #.
 Specify the recipient email address for the alerts.
    #.
 Specify the sender email address for the alerts.